apache/parquet-format/LogicalTypes.md

 statistics should be saved for this type and if such non-compliant statistics are found during reading, they must be ignored.

-#### INTERVAL_YEAR_MONTH
+#### YEAR_MONTH_INTERVAL

-`INTERVAL_YEAR_MONTH` is used to represent a year-month time interval, such as `4 years and 6 months`.
+`YEAR_MONTH_INTERVAL` is used to represent a year-month time interval, such as `4 years and 6 months`.
 It must annotate an `int32` that stores the total number of months as a signed integer, which represents the interval and can be negative.
 The time duration is independent of any timezone.

-#### INTERVAL_DAY_TIME
+#### DURATION

-`INTERVAL_DAY_TIME` is used to represent a day-time time interval, such as `5 days, 10 hours and 30 minutes`.
-It must annotate a 16-byte `FIXED_LEN_BYTE_ARRAY` that stores the total number of nanoseconds representing the interval.
+`DURATION` is used to represent a day-time time interval, such as `5 days, 10 hours and 30 minutes`.
+It must annotate an `int64` that stores the total number of time units representing the interval.
 The value is a signed integer and can be negative to indicate backward duration.
 The time interval is independent of any timezone.

+The `DURATION` type takes `unit` as a parameter, and the value must be one of `MILLIS`, `MICROS` or  `NANOS`.

-Based on the [ANSI SQL standard](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/Data-Types.html#GUID-7690645A-0EE3-46CA-90DE-C96DF5A01F8F) definition of the INTERVAL data type and fields values, an interval of 1 day is equivalent to 24 hours, regardless of the specific number of seconds in a day.
+Interval of 1 day is equivalent to 24 hours, regardless of the specific number of seconds in a day.
 This means that when you define an interval of `1 day`, it represents exactly 24 hours, or 86,400,000,000 nanoseconds.